Basic SEO checklist

 <img src="image.jpg" alt="Description of image">

-It's important to include descriptive and relevant ALT tags for all of the images on your website, as this can help improve the accessibility of your website and its visibility in search results.
+It's important to include descriptive and relevant ALT tags for nearly all of the images on your website, as this can help improve the accessibility of your website and its visibility in search results.

 Internal linking or 'inbound links'